infernojs/inferno-website/src/docs/api/inferno-test-utils.md

 ### `findVNodeWithType(vNodeTree, type)`

 Returns a single `VNode` instance with `type`.
-If more than one matches is found, throws an error.
+If more than one matches are found, throws an error.

 ```js
 const vNodeTree = (